 Delivering water in the Murray system has always been challenging due to the long distances.
 It takes about three weeks to deliver water from Hume Dam to Sunraysia.
 “Shortfalls” can occur when river operators aren’t able to deliver people their water – including irrigators and the environment – where and when they want to use it.

-In the River Murray downstream of the Barmah Choke, there has always been a risk of not being able to deliver all the water that people own during peak demand periods over summer and autumn.
-River operators have a strong track record of actively managing the system to deliver water when and where it is wanted and avoid such shortfalls.
-However, a shortfall can happen, if there is either:
+In the River Murray downstream of the Barmah-Millewa reach, there has always been a risk of not being able to deliver all the water that water users are entitled to during peak demand periods over summer and autumn.
+River operators have a strong track record in actively managing the system to deliver water when and where it is wanted and avoiding such shortfalls.
+However, a shortfall can happen, if there is either

 Victoria is working with the other River Murray states, New South Wales and South Australia, along with the Murray-Darling Basin Authority to better understand delivery risks, including how the risks are changing and how we can collectively manage them.
 The Independent Panel overseeing this interstate delivery risks work has reported that delivery risks are real, and that they will increase in the future.